ramedhis/text-phobia/readme.txt

 A small generative type toy -- plain HTML, vanilla JS, and the Canvas 2D API.
 One small dependency, gif.js, used only for GIF export.
 Used some well-known fonts.

 > To use, open [index.html] in a browser.

+Notes:
+A Tampermonkey userscript version is also available on tampermonkey/

 License: CC0 (public domain) -- see LICENSE file.